-If the TPS5428x operates at maximum duty cycle, and if the input voltage is insufficient to support the output voltage (at full load or during a load current transient), then there is a possibility that the output voltage will fall from regulation and trip the output UV comparator.
-If this should occur, the TPS5428x protection circuitry will declare a fault and enter a shut down-and-restart cycle.
+If the TPS54386-Q1 operates at maximum duty cycle, and if the input voltage is insufficient to support the output voltage (at full load or during a load-current transient), then there is a possibility that the output voltage will fall from regulation and trip the output UV comparator.
+If this should occur, the TPS54386-Q1 protection circuitry declares a fault and enters a shut-down-and-restart cycle.

-Ensure that under ALL conditions of line and load regulation, there is sufficient duty cycle to maintain output voltage regulation.
+Ensure that under ALL conditions of line and load regulation, there is sufficient duty cycle to maintain output-voltage regulation.